aplaceforallmystuff/ISS-Tracker/README.md

 ### Real-Time Tracking
 - **Live ISS Position** - Updates every 2 seconds with current coordinates
 - **Orbital Trajectory** - Visual path showing where the ISS has been and where it's going
-- **Flight Statistics** - Current altitude, velocity, and orbital information
+- **Flight Statistics** - Current altitude, velocity, orbits completed today (since local midnight), and sunlight status (daylight/eclipse)
+- **Sunlight Indicator** - Shows if the ISS is currently in daylight or eclipse
 - **Auto-Follow Mode** - Keep the ISS centred on screen as it moves

 ### Live Video Stream